Other local appointments:

-Since retiring I have taken over as chairman of the parish council, become a governor of Ogbourne Academy and volunteer in the Cancer Research Shop in Marlborough.
+Since retiring as well as being on the parish council, I have become a governor of Ogbourne Academy and volunteer in the Cancer Research Shop in Marlborough.
 On Mondays, we look after our two grandchildren in Woodborough.
 We spend Tuesdays recovering.

-As chairman of the parish council, I seek to maintain a happy and well-ordered environment for all.
-We have focussed a fair amount of our effort on the traffic problems in the village, but we also concern ourselves planning issues, village amenities and maintenance, environmental issues and any other local topics which arise.
+The parish council seeks to maintain a happy and well-ordered environment for all.
+We have focused a fair amount of our effort on the traffic problems in the village, but we also concern ourselves planning issues, village amenities and maintenance, environmental issues and any other local topics which arise.